How are medicines regulated?

 - sunscreen and other products that claim to protect skin from the sun

 Medicines or medical devices bought online from an overseas company are not regulated by the TGA.
-Nor are most protein supplements, which are usually treated as foods, not therapeutic goods.
+The TGA also does not regulate most protein supplements, which are usually treated as foods, not therapeutic goods.

 Buying prescription medicines in Australia

 In Australia, some medicines are available only on prescription because doctors and other health professionals need to check that you really need them — and advise you on how to take them safely.
-Some medicines can have side effects and can interact with each other, as well.
+Some medicines can have side effects and can interact with each other.

 Buying medicines online can sometimes work out cheaper and more convenient than getting them from a local pharmacy.